DevOps brings new ways of working

 Fear of failure is justified where an organisation has a track record of punishing those who take risks.
 Teams are not empowered by magic or because leaders say so.

-The most difficult component in any DevOps journey are the people.
+The most difficult component in any Digital Transformation journey are the people.

 Read more about Daysha DevOps perceptions of what an Agile Mindset is.